-There is no need to dwell on the well-known fact that the daily life of the Soviet writer, who is a crucial cog in the ideological superstructure, is fairly rigidly organized.
-When a young beginner proves to be sufficiently "mature" to advance from the level of local readings and the "regional" press to that of "central" literary periodicals and national recognition, his role in the structure of his profession becomes sharply and unequivocally defined.
-He is then carefully monitored, and by more than a single pair of eyes-not only the obvious and rather visible eyes of the Communist party, but also the more insidious eyes of his older colleagues, to whom a strong presence in the upcoming ranks represents a much graver danger than the loss of a symbolic laurel wreath.
-In short, a strong young talent in the Soviet Union, as opposed to Canada or the United States, cannot complain of lack of attention.
+It is well known that the daily life of the Soviet writer, who is a crucial cog in the ideological superstructure, is fairly rigidly organized.
+When a young beginner proves to be sufficiently "mature" to advance from the level of local readings and the "regional" press to that of "central" literary periodicals and national recognition, his role in the structure of his profession becomes unequivocally defined.
+He is then carefully monitored, and by more than a single pair of eyes-not only the obvious and rather visible eyes of the Communist Party, but also the more insidious eyes of his older colleagues, to whom a strong presence in the upcoming ranks represents a much graver danger than the loss of a symbolic laurel wreath.
+In short, a strong young talent in the Soviet Union, as opposed to the United States, cannot complain of lack of attention.